SteelCompendium/data-gen/Draw Steel Rules.md

 ### DRAMATIC FINISH

 If the heroes are able to end a fight with a dramatic finish, the Director assigns each hero one or more of their remaining enemies, then asks that hero’s player to describe how the hero neutralizes that enemy.
 The hero might deliver a killing blow, knock their foe out, or let the enemy flee with their tail between their legs (literally or figuratively).
-If the fight has more heroes than Director-controlled enemies, the Director can assign more than one hero to an enemy, then ask the players how their characters work together to bring that enemy down.
+If the fight has more heroes than Director controlled enemies, the Director can assign more than one hero to an enemy, then ask the players how their characters work together to bring that enemy down.
 After everyone gives a description, the battle ends.

 ### EVENT ENDING